 Global challenges: Health, migration and equity

-We invite you to present the newest research on the Coronavirus pandemic.
-This includes presentations and discussion on SARS-CoV-2, Covid-19, vaccines, treatment, diagnosis, prevention and control strategies, public health and social and economic impacts.
+30 Sept. we will have CORONA DAY, where we will present the newest research on the Coronavirus pandemic, including presentations and discussion on SARS-CoV-2, Covid-19, vaccines, treatment, diagnosis, prevention and control strategies, public health and social and economic impacts.
+Learn more.

 Responsible: Thorkild Tylleskär, Rebecca Cox, Hans Flaatten, Carlos G. des Neves, Lise Rakner, Siri Gloppen, Esperanza Diaz and Stig Tollefsen Head of strategic science at CEPI – The Coalition of Epidemic Preparedness Innovations